CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 The `template` field is the name of the template we want to use for the current step.

-The template used in a step can be either a workflow template or a resource template.
+The template used in a step can be either a *workflow template* or a *resource template*.
 This allows for us to be more expressive and create more complex workflows.

 ### Arguments